Skip to content

 It is expected to slot a single Panel, most often containing one or more Block components, inside the Shell Panel.
 A common use case is to slot an Action Bar component into the "action-bar" slot to contain Actions that correspond to an open Panel.

-At smaller viewport sizes, it may be useful to change displayMode from "dock" to "float" or "overlay".
+At smaller viewport sizes, it may be useful to change displayMode from "dock" to "overlay".
 It can also at times be appropriate to programmatically collapse open Shell Panels that are not currently in use by a user.

 API reference